soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 ### For stack:

-Building the project - on the first run, stack will install the right GHC for this project which is specified according to the `resolver` field in the `stack.yaml` file, will download the package dependencies, and compile the project.
+Building the project - on the first run, stack will install the right GHC for this project which is specified by the `resolver` field in the `stack.yaml` file, download the package dependencies, and compile the project.

 Stack caches these installations between projects that use the same resolver, so future projects with the same resolver and future runs of this project won't